anilkumarannam/technical_paper/README.md

 # EFFECTIVE CODE BASE MANAGEMENT WITH SOLID PRINCIPLES
 ## Abstract
 It's quite natural to see that the environment of the code gets updated frequently, in terms of the versions of the Operating System where the code gets deployed, in some cases database needs to be migrated from one to another.
 To make sure that the software is more secure and performant in terms of space and time.
-For all the above cases at least some minor changes needs to be made in base case, and the entire code needs to be refactored in worst case.
-However any change that made to the code inevitably affecting the rest of the code in one way or the other.
-And it become very complex to deal with code in worst case conditions.
+For all the above cases at least some minor changes need to be made in the best case, and the entire code needs to be refactored in the worst case.
+However, any change that is made to the code inevitably affects the rest of the code in one way or the other.
+And it becomes very complex to deal with code in worst-case conditions.
 Here comes the concept of SOLID which reduces the complexity of the changes and refactoring.

 ## Introduction
-SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin.These principles establish practices that lend to developing software with considerations for maintaining and extending as the project grows.
+SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin.
+These principles establish practices that lend to developing software with considerations for maintaining and extending as the project grows.
 Adopting these practices can also contribute to avoiding code smells, refactoring code, and Agile or Adaptive software development.

 ### SOLID stands for:
 * S - Single responsibility Principle.